 To date, more than 4,000 women have decided to take legal action, seeking compensation for their own cases of ovarian cancer.
 Most of their complaints have been filed in New Jersey, where Johnson & Johnson is headquartered, or a state court in St. Louis, Missouri.

 The court in Missouri has already seen six talcum powder lawsuits go to trial.
 In five cases, Missouri juries have found Johnson & Johnson liable for failing to warn of talcum powder’s link to ovarian cancer.
 Unlike the South Dakota jury in Deane Berg’s case, the jurors in Missouri have said in no uncertain terms that ovarian cancer patients deserve compensation.
 A similar conclusion was reached by jurors in California, where a 63-year-old woman with stage 3 ovarian cancer recently secured over $400 million in damages.
 Johnson & Johnson has already been ordered to pay $717 million in damages to cancer patients and their families.

 Negligence & Product Liability

 Product manufacturers have a duty to exercise a reasonable level of care in bringing their products to consumers.
 Significant caution should be taken at every step, from product design and manufacturing to testing, distribution, and marketing.
 Above all, companies should strive to ensure customer safety.
 This is a legal and ethical duty, one that can’t be abandoned.

 Negligence is what happens when a person or corporation fails to honor their duty to the safety of others.
-Most product liability lawsuits are based on some theory of negligence, arguing that a manufacturer failed use sufficient care in designing, producing or marketing a product.
+Most product liability lawsuits are based on some theory of negligence, arguing that a manufacturer failed to use sufficient care in designing, producing, or marketing a product.

 Johnson & Johnson Faces Allegations Of Negligence